How to become an IT Contractor

-Following on from our overview of the risks and rewards of contracting, we take a further look at the best and worst things you commonly associate with IT contracting.
+In this guide, we take a look at the best and worst things commonly associated with IT contracting.

 Pros of IT contracting

-- Potential to earn more income than a permanent employee.
+- You will have the potential to earn more income than a permanent employee.
+Most contractors make significantly more than they did as ‘permies’.

-- Far more freedom to control what work you do.
+- You will have far more freedom to control what work you do, who you work for, and where you work.

-- Chance to experience wide variety of projects and industries.
+- The chance to experience a wide variety of projects and industries – and countries, if you’re interested in working overseas.

-- Chance to learn cutting edge skills on many projects.
+- The chance to learn cutting-edge skills on numerous projects.

 - You are less likely to be embroiled in office politics (although this isn't always the case!)